ctsit/project_ownership/README.md

 ## Collecting project ownership
-The project ownership is collected on project creation page.
+The project ownership details are collected on project creation page.
 Three fields are required: first name, last name and email.
-Alternatively, the user can set a REDCap username, so the required information is pulled from its user account.
+Alternatively, the user can set a REDCap username, so the required information is pulled from that user account.

 ![Project creation page](img/create_project.png)